devernay/xcodelegacy/README.md

 The problem comes from the fact that some system frameworks load the system libstdc++, which results in incompatible data structures.

-After exploring various options (install_name_tool, rpath, etc.), the only solution is to set the environment variable `DYLD_LIBRARY_PATH` to the path of a directory where you *only* put a symbolic link to the newest libstdc++ from GCC (libstdc++ is guaranteed to be backward-compatible, not other libraries).
+After exploring various options (`install_name_tool`, rpath, etc.), the only solution is to set the environment variable `DYLD_LIBRARY_PATH` to the path of a directory where you *only* put a symbolic link to the newest libstdc++ from GCC (libstdc++ is guaranteed to be backward-compatible, not other libraries).

 If you are building an application bundle, you should replace your executable by a small executable that sets the environment variable `DYLD_LIBRARY_PATH`.
 It can be a script (see below), or a binary (better, because it handles spaces in arguments correctly).